UHDbits/M73-Tiny-OpenCore/README.md

 <div align="center">

   ### **NOTE: macOS Ventura currently does NOT work on this config.
 If you want to get a WIP version of this config that works with Ventura, check the "ventura" branch.
-Currently, graphics acceleration is not supported, so it is unusable.
+Currently, graphics acceleration is in alpha stages, so it can be buggy and unstable.
 I do not recommend using Ventura on this ThinkCentre until this main branch has been updated to support Ventura.
 Please check [this issue](https://github.com/UHDbits/M73-Tiny-OpenCore/issues/1) for more info.**

   # **OpenCore 0.8.3 EFI for the ThinkCentre M73 Tiny**